fl3pp/moonlander_firmware/readme.md

 To view the printed messages, start the QMK debug console:

 ```
-qmk console
+.\make console
 ```

 Note: The console functionality is about 5KB in size, and depending on your messages, can take up quite a few CPU cycles.
-So if you aren't actively debugging your keymap, exclude the code from your compilation using the `CONSOLE_ENABLE` compilation symbol.
+So if you aren't actively debugging your keymap, exclude the code from linking into your binary using the `CONSOLE_ENABLE` compilation symbol.

 ## Other